c-ware/civs/README.md

 Now, place the HTML, CSS, and compiled CGI binary files into `/srv/http/civs`, and browse to your server's address.
 You may want to rename `civs_menu.html` to `index.html` if you have directory browsing disabled.

+## Loading images
+Place some images into `/srv/http/civs/gallery`.
+You will most likely want to run the `rename_images.sh` script in that directory, such that the images have sequential filenames.
+Once you have done that, head to the indexer page (`civs_gallery.cgi`) and refresh.
+You should now see a variety of images.